 My conveyancer has discovered a a problem with the lease for the flat we are buying in Aughton.
 The seller’s lawyers have offered title insurance as a workaround.
 We are content with insurance and will cover the costs.
 Our conveyancer says that he must ensure that the lender is happy with this solution.
 Are we the client or is the lender?

 The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and the lender are the client.
 Your solicitor must comply with the UK Finance Lenders’ Handbook provisions.
 The UK Finance Lenders’ Handbook conditions require your lawyer to disclose issues such as defects with the lease so that the mortgage company can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected.
 Should you refuse to allow your lawyer to make the appropriate notification then your property lawyer will have no choice but to discontinue acting for you.

-Forgive me if this question is silly but I am unexperienced as a 1st time purchaser of a ground floor flat in Aughton.
-Do I receive the keys to the house on the completion date from my solicitor?
-If so, I will find a local conveyancing solicitor in Aughton?
+This question may be naive but I am new to the process as FTB of a ground floor flat in Aughton.
+Do I pick up the keys to the premises on completion from my solicitor?
+If so, I will appoint a local conveyancing solicitor in Aughton?

 There is no need to visit the lawyers office on the day of completion.
-Conveyancing lawyers for you will transfer the completion advance to the owner’s solicitors, and once they have received this, you will be invited to collect the keys from the selling Agents and start moving into the property.
-Usually this happens early afternoon.
+Conveyancing lawyers for you will electronically transfer the purchase money to the seller's lawyers, and shortly after the monies have arrived, you should be called to receive the keys from the Estate Agents and move into your new home.
+This tends to happen between 1 and 3pm.